 Bears and Bird Feeders

-First and foremost, bears are readily attracted to back yards because of the presence of bird feeders.
-Bear nuisance complaint records reveal that at certain times of the year bird feeders are involved in over 80% of the bear problems around houses.
-The problem often escalates to other food sources such as garbage cans, barbecue grills, and compost piles as bears become bolder and more acclimated to people.
-Such activities are not in the best interest of either the bears or the homeowners.
+Yes, bears (and other wildlife) are readily attracted to back yards because of the presence of bird feeders.
+Bear nuisance complaint records reveal that at certain times of the year, bird feeders are involved in over 80% of the bear problems around homes.
+The situation often escalates to other unnatural food sources such as garbage cans, barbeque grills, and compost piles as bears become bolder and more acclimated to people.
+Such activities are not in the best interest of the bears or the homeowners.

 What to do?

-Some homeowners receive much satisfaction from their bird feeding activities and are reluctant to stop feeding.
-However, the incidental and indirect feeding of bears, such as can occur with bird feeders, is illegal after written notice from DEC.
+- Some homeowners receive much satisfaction from their bird feeding activities and are reluctant to stop feeding.
+However, if the bird feeding creates bear problems in the area, a written warning may be issued by DEC Officers.
+Failure to heed the warning will result in a ticket being issued.
 Homeowners are urged to discontinue bird feeding activities before bear problems develop.

-As is the case with almost all bear-human conflicts, if you take away the food you will take away the bear.
+As is the case with almost all human-bear conflicts, if you take away the food you will take away the bear.
 Black bears, like all wildlife, are best appreciated at a distance.